|

 will grow up to fifteen centimetres.
 The flowers are green and light

-green, sometimes with dark red.
+green, sometimes with dark red markings.